sanketh95/coursera-batch-downloader/README.md

-A simple coursera video downloader using curl and inspired by coursera-dl
+A simple coursera video downloader using curl and inspired from coursera-dl